cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6 has difficulties adding allocation information
     - "So there's a lot of data that's, that's happening.
 And also they are sending different amount of data to different processes.
 And so And also, it's, if you were to measure each send individually, that's going to be a ton of data.
 So step one, I'm trying to at least record who's sending to who and how much the measuring part is probably not feasible, because you'd have to like, insert more barriers to properly measure it right, which complete completely perturbs things.
 These are asynchronous asynchronous calls, right.
 So that's a challenge to measure.
 But at the very least, I am trying to record which logical process pairs are communicating and how much data they're sending, then I can dump out into the metadata."
   - P6 adds attributes to the call tree nodes separate from the performance table
+  - P7 pretty much trying to do all graph database stuff "So this is where it gets tricky with the nodes, because the performance data is a little hard to wrap your head around with the traditional graph database model.
+I know there are ways to do it, but I don't, I'm not that familiar with graph databases.
+That's exactly that's how it works."
+  - P7 gets fuzzy parts of the model wrong "But you might have, this column might map to -- I don't know why I wrote "perf data" there.
+Node, that would be nodes.
+Say "A", your metrics.
+And then at the end, you might have your ID, your profile ID."

 ### Tension with the casting of the data

   - P4 is anti-tree, P5 is pro-tree
   - P5 "the data frame itself was only like a storage container for data.
 And it's hard to really read, because there's so much going on.
 So it's even harder to see like, if there's even behaviors that you are interested in, it's only obviously obvious that some parts take more time.
 And some take a lot of time.
 And you don't really get the view behind that."
+  - P7 on what's missing "And that's traces, time series.
+They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."

 ### Differences between ensemble makes things hard